segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/navattic/index.md

 Event Name | Description |
 ------------ | ------------|
 IDENTIFY_USER | A visitor submitted an email, usually through a form fill.
-This sends to the [Identifies table](/docs/connections/storage/warehouses/schema/#identifies-table) in Segment
+This sends to the [Identifies table](/docs/connections/storage/warehouses/schema/#identifies-table) in Segment.
 VIEW_STEP | A visitor viewed a step in the demo.
 START_FLOW | A visitor started a flow.
 COMPLETE_FLOW | A visitor has completed a flow.